 Bitcoin Price USD, the trailblazing cryptocurrency, has consistently made headlines since its inception in 2009.
 Its USD price trajectory, marked by meteoric rises and significant corrections, has been the subject of countless debates and speculations.
 In this article, we will delve into the factors that might influence its future price and what one might expect for Bitcoin’s valuation in the years to come.

 The total supply of Bitcoin is capped at 21 million, with over 18 million already mined.
 As we approach this limit, scarcity may drive the price up, particularly if demand remains strong.

-The past years have seen increased institutional interest in Bitcoin, from companies like Tesla to major banks offering Bitcoin investment options.
+The past years have seen increased institutional interest in Bitcoin to PayPal, from companies like Tesla to major banks offering Bitcoin investment options.
 The more mainstream financial entities adopt and endorse Bitcoin, the higher its potential for growth.